roboscala/sbt-robovm/README.md

 sbt-robovm
 ==========

-sbt-robovm is an extension for the Scala build tool sbt which aims to make it as simple as possible to get started with Scala on iOS.
+sbt-robovm is an extension for the Scala build tool which aims to make it as simple as possible to get started with Scala on iOS using [RoboVM](http://www.robovm.org/)

 ## Basic usage

 If you've setup your 'ios' project to use RobovmProject:

-   > ios/device
+   $ sbt ios/device

-   > ios/iphone-sim
+   $ sbt ios/iphone-sim

-   > ios/ipad-sim
+   $ sbt ios/ipad-sim

 ## Hacking on the plugin